Mark33Mark/social-network-api/README.md

 ### 9. Tests

-* No unit tests have been written for the application.
-Testing on different devices has been completed.
+* No unit tests have been written for this application.

 ---